PC & Mobile technology

 Thunderbolt 5 also supports DisplayPort 2.1, and the current Thunderbolt 4 standard supports HBR3 version 1.4.
 DisplayPort 2.1 supports a maximum resolution of 10K (10240 x 4320 at 60 Hz) on a single display.
 DisplayPort 1.4, meanwhile, supports 8K resolution.
 It also includes an improved version of Display Stream Compression (DSC 1.2a) that improves bandwidth management.

-We can expect Thunderbolt 5 to be released in conjunction with a similar but not identical next version of USB4, currently known as USB4 V2.
-It will most likely be the USB5 version.
-Intel says that the increase in speed with Thunderbolt 5 is necessary to meet the "growing needs of content creators and gamers", so it is not intended for users of office programs or browsers.
+We can expect Thunderbolt 5 to be released alongside a similar, but not identical, next-gen version of USB4, currently known as USB4 V2.
+It will likely be USB5.
+Intel says the speed boost with Thunderbolt 5 is needed to meet the “growing needs of content creators and gamers,” and is not intended for office or browser users.

 Such astonishing speeds will enable ultra-high-resolution displays, low-latency graphics for an immersive gaming experience, and backup or transfer of huge video and data files.
 Thunderbolt 5 should also support much higher refresh rates for 4K and 8K monitors.